| Crates.io | mcubes |

 Used by the Daedalus molecule viewer to view experimentally-derived electron density from protein crystals.

 The grid must be regularly spaced, along 3 orthogonal axes.
-Values are either a Vec<f32>, or points which impl
+Values are either a Vec<f32>.
+The packing order is important;

 Example creating a solvent-accessible-surface mesh by setting the ISO level to 0, and